launchchicago/launchchicagostaging.github.io/index.md

 ---
 layout: page
-title: Our Mission
+title: Launch
 ---
-# Build your career in Mobile Development at Launch
+# Launch your career in Mobile Development

 ### [How to Apply](./student_application)

+## Our Mission

 <div class="boxBorder">
 Launch as many students and adult learners that live in under-resourced communities or are underrepresented into the STEM workforce, while removing barriers to ensure that everyone has an equal opportunity.